The Bankrate promise

 Local cash homebuyers

-Many companies that buy homes in Houston are locally owned as well.
+Many house-buying companies in Houston are locally owned as well.
 Here are a few:

 - Houston House Buyers: Founders Jason Bible and Tom Perry, both Houston locals, promise better offers than competitors can make due to close relationships with area contractors.